lynnfaraday/aresmush.com/_root/tutorials/manage/roles.md

 Additionally, there is a special character - the master admin (default name Headwiz).
 The master admin has both the admin and coder roles, and is the only one that can assign those roles.

-> **Important:** Coders essentially have the keys to the kingdom.
+> <i class="fa fa-exclamation-triangle"></i> **Important:** Coders essentially have the keys to the kingdom.
 They can do anything to the database, including changing the master admin password.
 Make sure you trust your coders!

 ## Permissions